hmrc/customs-data-store/README.md

 ## POST /update-eori-history

-An endpoint to populate the historic EORI's for a given EORI
+An endpoint to populate the historic EORI's for a given EORI.

 ### Example request